IsaacHair/map25.2/BiggieCheese/readme.txt

 	- ***OR wait; heap can just be definition?
 	- ***can't be definition because those are all global in the C file
+	- Use recursive functions in the compiler to do if-else stuff
+	- need to provide a few native macros like genpred